rusefi/rusefi_documentation/installations/MazdaMiataNA6_Frankenso_pnp/readme.md

 1N - Red - ?? switch. ground if IDLE, floating if pressed/depressed
 3L - Light Green / white ?? switch - ground if WOT, floating if not WOT

-stop liggt switch:
+stop light switch:
 ground if not depressed
-floating if pressedd / depressed
+floating if pressed / depressed

 -----------------------------------